Pagan Homeland Collaboration Wayfinder

 - records under deeper review

-- targets that may be ready for Board-facing next-step review
+- targets ready for Board-facing next-step review

 - closed, dead, paused, or unsuitable leads and lessons